jolie/docs/basics/sessions.md

 Then a loop is started for managing the right moves from the players.
 Each of them receives the actual status of the game on the operation _syncPlaces_ and they will send their moves using the operation _move_.
 As we shown before, the message of operation _move_ contains the node _game_token_ which brings the actual token to be correlated with the variable _token_.

-## A simple correlation set example
+## Another simple correlation set example

-Managing sessions identifiers through `csets` is simple.

 Let us consider an example in which a server prints at console concurrent messages coming from different clients.
+The complete code can be found [here](https://github.com/jolie/examples/tree/master/02_basics/5_sessions/login).
 Each time a client logs in, the server instantiates a unique `sid`, by means of the `new` function.
 To request any other operation \(`print` or `logout`\), each client must send its own `sid` in order to identify its session with the server.

 ```text
 //interface.iol